aerinng/collab/README.md

 Collab is not an e-commerece platform.
 Collab will not be responsible for any payment to be made between buyers or orders to be made in external stores and is simply a platform to reach out to potential collaborators.
 There is also no platform fee incurred to list an offer on Collab.

+To preview Collab, iOS will be the most ideal to preview Collab as we mainly designed Collab for iOS devices.
+However, due to security measures by the Expo team, other users are unable to preview the app on iOS without prior authentication from the project owner.
+Tentatively, previewing it with Android will not have all the elements aligned to the page properly, although it still works on Android as well.
+This will be improved by the next submission.

 <p align="center">
    <img src="https://i.imgur.com/V5yb6Li.png" width="600">
 </p>